As an Amazon Associate I earn from qualifying purchases.

 Sound confusing?
 It’s not.
 Here’s a visual.

 If you don’t use that second slightly larger pan, you’ll need to wrap the entire springform pan in foil really well to insure no water gets into the cheesecake.
-The foil wrapped springform pan would go directly into a
+The foil wrapped springform pan would then go directly into that pan of water.

 WHAT IS THE PURPOSE OF A WATER BATH?